 The Web Interface also allows setting the user interface language according to your preferences.
-The language setting has effect on all menus, commands, and forms that come with the Web Interface, as well as the tool tips and help.
-Thus, users can work with the Web Interface in their own language.
+The language setting has effect on all menus, commands, and forms that come with the Web Interface, as well as the tooltips.
+As such, users can work with the Web Interface in their own language.

-The Active Roles Web Interface User Guide is for individuals who are responsible for performing day-to-day administrative tasks.
-This document provides a brief overview of the Web Interface, and includes step-by-step instructions on how to perform administrative tasks.
+This document is for personnel who are responsible for performing day-to-day administrative tasks.
+As such, the document provides a brief overview of the Web Interface, and includes step-by-step instructions on how to perform administrative tasks.